htmfilho/cheetah/README.md

-# cheetah
+# Cheetah

-Cheetah is a tool that helps to manage a small pizza team
+Cheetah is a tool that helps to manage a small pizza team.